UmerTariq1/legalize-pk/federal-constitution/article-063-A.md

 (4) Where the Election Commission confirms the declaration, the member referred to in clause (1) shall cease to be a member of the House and his seat shall become vacant.

-(5) Any party aggrieved by the decision of the Election Commission may within thirty days, prefer an appeal to the Supreme Court which shall decide the matter within ninety days from the date of the filing of the appeal.
+(5) Any party aggrieved by the decision of the Election Commission may within thirty days, prefer an appeal to the Federal Constitutional Court which shall decide the matter within ninety days from the date of the filing of the appeal.

 (6) Nothing contained in this Article shall apply to the Chairman or Speaker of a House.